 - Minds Matter: Concussion Care at CHOP–- This program was a two-year initiative to develop and refine a state-of-the-science standardized pediatric concussion management program across all CHOP departments that diagnose triage and treat concussion.
 These include primary care, sports medicine, emergency medicine, neurology, trauma and afterhours triage call center.
 Impact evaluation is underway leveraging CHOP’s EHR and provider surveys.
 Funding: Department of Pediatrics Chair's Initiatives, The Children's Hospital of Philadelphia

-This research is currently focused on evaluating the accuracy of sensor systems designed to be implemented for helmeted and non-helmeted sports to measure the kinematics of head impact of athletes in real sports settings.
+- Helmet-Based Kinematic Measurement Systems-- This concussion research is currently focused on evaluating the accuracy of sensor systems designed to be implemented for helmeted and non-helmeted sports to measure the kinematics of head impact of athletes in real sports settings.
 Such sensors are key to research efforts to identify thresholds for injury-causing impacts across the pediatric age range and across a range of real world impact conditions.
-Read more about this research.
+Funding: National Science Foundation, plus more

 On October 30, 2013, the Institute of Medicine (IOM) released a report, Sports-Related Concussions in Youth: Improving the Science, Changing the Culture, which reviews the state of the science on sports-related concussion in children and youth ages 5 to 21.
 CIRP’s Co-Director and Director of Engineering Kristy Arbogast, PhD was a member of the 17-person expert committee that reviewed the science and created the evidence-based recommendations to improve concussion prevention, diagnosis, and management.